Sreeram-03/News-Summarizer-Website/README.md

 #### Backend (Flask)

-Navigate to the `backend` directory and install the required Python dependencies:
+Navigate to the `news-summarizer` directory and install the required Python dependencies:

 ```bash
 pip install -r requirements.txt